Trips With Tykes

 Spring Break Destinations in California - Santa Cruz

-Head about 45 minutes further south to visit Monterey, which is home to one of the best aquariums in the world.
-The Monterey Plaza Hotel & Spa is a well-located lodging option.
+Head about 45 minutes further south to visit the city of Monterey, which is home to one of the best aquariums in the world – the Monterey Bay Aquarium.
+The Monterey Plaza Hotel & Spa is a well-located lodging option nearby.
 It has room types big enough for families right on Cannery Row within walking distance of the aquarium.

-Nearby Carmel-by-the-Sea is another quaint seaside town worthy of a stop.
+Nearby Carmel-by-the-Sea is another quaint seaside town in the area worthy of a stop as well.
 For a truly unique lodging experience there at a moderate price point, consider the Bavarian-themed Hofsas House Hotel.

 3. San Diego